Table of Contents

 Pathogenesis of the Inner Ear

-As complex as the ear is, as diverse and numerous are its malfunctions and disorders.
-The focus will be on the most common diseases which are often tested in exams.
+The ear is complex, and its malfunctions and disorders are diverse and numerous.
+This article focuses on the most common diseases tested during exams.
 Pathologies of the ear include hearing impairments as well as balance disorders.

-Tinnitus is mentioned here even though it is not a disease but a symptom.
-It refers to sounds and tones that are perceived by the patient but which are not generated by an external source.
-The sound can be constant or transient, unilateral or bilateral, and it can affect the patient’s living quality in varying degrees, from hardly noticeable to suicidal thoughts.
+Tinnitus is not a disease but a symptom.
+Tinnitus refers to sounds and tones that are perceived by the patient but not generated by an external source.
+Such sounds can be constant or transient, unilateral or bilateral.
+Tinnitus can affect a patient’s quality of life to varying degrees, from hardly noticeable to suicidal thoughts.

-One can differentiate between two types of tinnitus.
-The objective tinnitus can be measured by the examiner, for example with a microphone or stethoscope.
-The cause of this type of tinnitus may be the blood flow from adjacent blood vessels (vascular tinnitus – always pulse synchronous) or contractions of the muscles of the middle ear or the palate (muscular tinnitus – rhythmical clicking sounds).
+Two types of tinnitus exist.
+Objective tinnitus can be measured by an examiner, for example with a microphone or stethoscope.
+The cause of objective tinnitus may be blood flow from adjacent blood vessels (vascular tinnitus, always pulse synchronous) or contractions of the muscles of the middle ear or the palate (muscular tinnitus, with rhythmic clicking sounds).

-The question of the exact genesis of the subjective tinnitus has not been resolved so far.
-It might have its origin in the cochlea, the auditory nerves, or the auditory pathway.
-What provokes the spontaneous activation of those structures, is as of yet not totally understood.
+The exact genesis of subjective tinnitus has not been identified.
+The origin might be in the cochlea, auditory nerves, or auditory pathway.
+What provokes spontaneous activation of those structures is not totally understood.

-The objective in treating tinnitus is not to get rid of it but rather to help the patient to live with it.
-In consultation with the patient, it should be determined where the source of the sound is probably located, and he/she should be assured that the tinnitus does not carry any danger of leading to hearing loss or any other disease of the ear.
-As tinnitus can be associated with psychological problems, psychotherapy should be taken into consideration if and when the patient reports depression or any other psychological problem.
+The objective of treating tinnitus is to help the patient live with the condition.
+In consultation with the patient, the healthcare professional should determine the likely source of the sound.
+The healthcare professional also should assure the patient that tinnitus is not associated with hearing loss or any other disease of the ear.
+As tinnitus can be associated with psychological problems, psychotherapy should be considered if and when a patient reports depression or any other psychological problem.

-Another possibility is “covering up” the tinnitus with another external source of a sound, the so-called tinnitus masker.
-The produced frequencies (white noise) are similar to the ones of the tinnitus.
-Because they have an external source, the brain actively suppresses them and they are no longer perceived.
-Everyday tricks for managing tinnitus follow the same principle; for example, sleeping with open windows or environmental noise.
-Silence can be an issue for tinnitus patients as it increases the perception of the tinnitus noise.
+On treatment, the possibility is ‘covering up’ tinnitus with another external source of the sound, a so-called tinnitus masker.
+The produced frequencies (white noise) are similar to the sounds of tinnitus.
+Because the new sounds have an external source, the brain actively suppresses those sounds, and they are no longer perceived.
+The, neither are the tinnitus sounds.
+Everyday tricks for managing tinnitus follow the same principle; for example, sleeping with open windows or applying environmental noise.
+Silence can be an issue for tinnitus patients because silence increases the perception of tinnitus noise.